Care For Aching Feet

 If your feet support you with difficulty, examine them for swelling or punctures.
 When you press with your finger, does it leave an impression?
 This edema means your body is retaining too much water.
 It can make your feet, hands, and face puffy.
 Edema usually goes away on its own, but sometimes it can be a sign of a health problem like low protein levels, heart failure, or kidney or liver disease.

 Next, give your feet a little rest.
-After an epsom salt bath or foot soaking, take an over-the-counter pain reliever (that does not conflict with any current prescriptions) and go to bed early.
-If pain continues the next day, have someone give you a lower-leg and foot massage.
+After an Epsom salt bath or foot soaking, take an over-the-counter pain reliever (that does not conflict with any current prescriptions) and go to bed early.
+If the pain continues the next day, have someone give you a lower leg and foot massage.

 ClinicalPosters sells human anatomy charts, scientific posters, and other products online.
 You may remit a small donation.

-You can support the writing of useful articles about this topic by sponsoring specific articles or remitting a small donation.
+You can support the writing of useful articles about podiatry by sponsoring specific articles or remitting a small donation.

 Read next article